My Number Card for Foreigners in Japan: A Quick Start Guide

 Is there a My Number Card for foreigners in Japan?
 What are MyNa Points (shopping points)?
 How do I apply for a plastic My Number Card in English?
 And many more of your frequently asked questions.

-If you've newly arrived in Japan or plan to move to Japan soon, this quick start guide on Japan's My Number System is for you.
+If you've newly arrived in Japan or plan to move to Japan soon, or if you've been putting off making your My Number Card, this quick start guide on Japan's My Number System is for you.

 What is My Number and the My Number System?